dbj-systems/dbj--nanolib/docs/valstat.md

     test(- 42);
 }
 ```
+And that is it in essence.
+This is the core proposal.
 An distillation of many weeks of work.
 Very simple and logical.
 No macros.
 Just standard C++.
+Although this is just the concept, not the implementation of it.

+It might be that valstat and [outcome](https://github.com/ned14/outcome) are not to be compared.
+Or it might be people will use status code, [well defined in there](https://github.com/ned14/status-code) with valstat, time will tell.

 ## Key concept is the AND word
 #### Value AND Status